 The key difference between a bank and a credit union

-is that banks are owned by shareholders, not customers, and are for-profit – which leads to higher fees and rates on loans, since excess profits are returned to shareholders in the form of dividends.
+Banks are owned by shareholders, not customers, and are for-profit – which leads to higher fees and rates on loans, since excess profits are returned to shareholders in the form of dividends.
 Contrast this with a credit union, which returns any excess to members in the form of dividends as an added bonus.

 To join a credit union, a potential member must be first eligible under the common bond provisions, and submit a membership application.
-Upon submittal of the application, and the purchase of at least one share (typically $5), a person becomes a member with full voting rights.
+Upon submission of the application, and the purchase of at least one share (typically $5), a person becomes a member with full voting rights.